 Copy apps can help you transfer data from your old store to your new one.
-If you’re expanding an outlet or creating a similar store for a different region, these applications save you buckets of time by transferring data manually.
+If you’re expanding an outlet or creating a similar store for a different region, these applications save buckets of time by manually transferring data.

 Excelcify You may import entire catalogs between your Shopify stores using a single Excel or CSV template.
 Make a backup copy of the data you want to import, and then choose exactly what you want to transfer.
 It’s one of the most efficient ways to guarantee that setting up numerous Shopify shops is as quick and simple as possible.

 02. Store Copy – Rewind

 Store Copy – Rewind is a bit different from Excelcify, notably in its payment method.
 It is an easy-to-use tool that can copy everything from a single product to an entire store.
 On the other hand, its payment-per-item plan is one of a kind and could be useful for small businesses.